-meet - A competition consisting of more than one contest.
+Meet: A competition consisting of more than one contest.

-meter - The basic unit of length in the metric system; equivalent to 39.37 inches.
+Meter: The basic unit of length in the metric system; equivalent to 39.37 inches.

-no contest - A ruling by the referee which requires that a heat, semi-final or a final be re-run.
+No contest: A ruling by the Chief Judge which requires that a heat, semi-final or a final be re-run.